-When a childrens medical center in a major city underwent its annual clinical system upgrade, it was anything but routine.
+When a medical center for children in a major city underwent its annual clinical system upgrade, it was anything but routine.

-The the innovative 406-bed childrens hospital was in deep.
-In addition to the standard annual Cerner Millennium software application upgrade, they participated in the Alpha implementation of Cerners CareMobile.
+In addition to the standard annual Cerner Millennium software application upgrade, innovative 406-bed hospital participated in the Alpha implementation of Cerner’s CareMobile.
 CareMobile is a hand-held, point-of-care solution.
-It uses bar codes on the patients identification wristbands to track medication administration and online clinical documentation.
+It uses bar codes on each patient’s identification wristband to track medication administration and online clinical documentation.

-This advanced technology aids patient safety.
-It does so by ensuring correct medication administration to the patient, both dosage and time.
+This advanced technology provides patient safety by ensuring correct medication administration to the patient – both dosage and time.

 The impact these integrated technologies had on the day-to-day operations and patient care was far-reaching.
-Correspondingly it required a substantial workflow change in many departments.
+Moreover, integration required a substantial workflow change in many departments.

-At that time, the go live deadline is only six months away.
-The IS training department has an imposing task; Training a large majority of the hospital staff and doctors on the new systems.
+At that time, the go-live deadline was only six months away.
+The IS training department had an imposing task: training the majority of hospital staff and doctors on the new systems.

-The childrens medical center information systems advanced development director knew the end result would further enhance the childrens center operations and patient care.
-In this case by creating workflow efficiencies, clinical business data and process integration and operational improvements.
-She also knew the training department was faced with a significant challenge to meet the overwhelming training need.
+The CMC information system’s advanced development director knew the end result would further enhance the center’s operations and patient care.
+In this case, specific objectives included creating workflow efficiencies, integrating clinical business data and processes, and actively supporting operational improvements.
+Accordingly, the director recognized the training department faced a significant challenge to meet the substantial training need.

 Finding a Solution Provider